 Chinese state-affiliated actors have also attempted to invest in various Arctic-related scientific projects in northern Finland.
 One particular interest has been the expansion of China's growing network of Arctic satellite ground stations.
 In 2018, Chinese research institute Remote Sensing and Digital Earth of China Academy of Sciences (CAS) signed a contract with the Finnish Meteorological Institute to establish a joint research center for Arctic observation.
 On the sidelines of the CAS project, a private operation led by Finnish and Chinese businessmen attempted to establish privately run ground stations in northern Finland.
-In
+In 2022, both projects quietly ceased, apparently on the recommendation of the Finnish security services.

-&lt;sup>46 Brännare, Stina: "Vesterbacka Tallinnan kohutunnelista: 'Tässä ei ole taustalla Kiinan kommunistisen puolueen salajuoni", Yle, 25 November 2019. https://yle.fi/uutiset/3-11068941
+&lt;sup>46 Brännare, Stina: "Vesterbacka Tallinnan kohutunnelista: 'Tässä ei ole taustalla Kiinan kommunistisen puolueen salajuoni'", Yle, 25 November 2019. https://yle.fi/uutiset/3-11068941